 (i) failure to deliver special requests, where these have not been confirmed in writing to you;

-(i) We hope that you will not experience any problems with your holiday.
-If you do, however, you must take it up with your senior Club leader/representative immediately so that we can attempt to solve it at once.
-If the problem cannot be resolved in a short time your leader will complete a complaint form, which you will be asked to sign to ensure that it sets out your full complaint properly and which we undertake to investigate as soon as possible and report back to you.
+(i) We hope you will not experience any problems with your holiday.
+If you do, however, you must take it up with your senior Club Leader/representative immediately so that we can attempt to solve it at once.
+If the problem cannot be resolved in a short time your Leader will complete a complaint form, which you will be asked to sign to ensure that it sets out your full complaint properly and which we undertake to investigate as soon as possible and report back to you.
 If you are unhappy with the outcome of our investigation you must put this in writing to us within 28 days of the end of your holiday.

 (ii) Your failure to comply with this complaints procedure may deprive us of the opportunity to investigate and rectify your complaint whilst on holiday and may affect your rights under this contract.